 4. Kentico Kontent

-Kentico Kontent is a headless CMS that allows marketers to focus on content while enabling developers to present that content on any digital touchpoint they see fit through an API.
+Kentico Kontent is a headless platform that allows marketers to focus on content while enabling developers to present that content on any digital touchpoint they see fit through an API.

 As a result of its decoupled architecture, teams can collaborate and set up custom workflows for all content production.
 Meanwhile, IT departments can automate testing and deployments with their existing CI/CD processes.

 As a digital experience platform, Crownpeak features the decoupled architecture that enables companies to create and deliver digital experiences without losing marketer autonomy.

 Being tech-agnostic and future-proof allows developers using the platform to leverage popular frameworks like React and Vue.
 Yet marketers can still benefit from in-context content previews and leverage drag and drop WYSIWYG editing.

 Core dna is more than a decoupled CMS.
 While it has headless architecture built-in, Core dna also provides the front-end tools that are necessary to present content to users.